-- Port Arthur News
+MARY MEAUX - Graduating seniors' stories of academic perseverance are inspiring - Port Arthur News

 “It was such a change and a really drastic one.
 I like to learn in the classroom.
 I can’t learn online,” Jazmin said while saying she didn’t learn much during that time, but her grades say different.

-The three friends discussed this among themselves talking about how they modified their learning experience around their home lives, which include distractions.
+The three friends discussed this among themselves, talking about how they modified their learning experience around their home lives, which include distractions.

 Tammy had a different experience as her family had to move to Houston for a short time.
 The place she was staying at had no wifi and she missed her friends.

 “It was really tough mentally because I didn’t have any motivation because I was so sad,” Tammy said “I wasn’t in (Port Arthur), I was somewhere else.
 I couldn’t hang out with my friends I couldn’t see anyone.
 I couldn’t talk to anyone.
-So it really took a hit on me, especially like online school I felt like I just couldn’t do it.”
+So it really took a hit on me, especially online school.
+I felt like I just couldn’t do it.”

 But she, and the others, did.
 And on June 11 they and the rest of their senior class will graduate.